Someone with a personality disorder will have difficulties with how they think, feel, behave and relate to others.

 Our personality is the ways we think, feel and behave that make us who we are.
 For most of us, this remains fairly consistent.

 People with a personality disorder, however, have significant difficulties in how they think and feel about themselves and others.
 These difficulties affect their well-being, mental health and relationships with others.

 Around one in 20 people in the UK has a personality disorder.
 They can be hard to define and diagnose so often go unrecognised for a long time.

 What are the symptoms of a personality disorder?

-A PD affects how an individual copes with life, how they manage emotions and connect with other people.
-People with a PD may find that their beliefs and attitudes are different from most people who may find their behaviour unusual, unexpected or even offensive at times.
-As a result, individuals with PD’smay have difficulties with:
+A personality disorder affects how you cope with life, manage emotions and connect with other people.
+You may find that your beliefs and attitudes are different from most people who may find your behaviour unusual, unexpected or upsetting at times.

 - making or maintaining relationships

 - connecting with other people, including friends, family or work colleagues

 - coping with life and difficult feelings

 As a result, you may feel isolated and alone.
 You may try to cope through self-harm, drug or alcohol use or suicide attempts.
 You may also experience other mental health conditions such as depression.